pzhaojohnson/rnacanvas.embedded/README.md

-This will result in a top-right `Edit` button being shown, which when clicked will reopen the drawing in a new tab of RNAcanvas with the full peripheral UI being shown.
+This will result in a top-right `Edit` button being shown, which when clicked will reopen the drawing in a new tab of RNAcanvas possessing the full peripheral UI.

 ### Hiding / styling the border